AERProductions/Pondera/PONDERA_THREE_WORLD_ARCHITECTURE.md

 - Help Greed → gain Greed reputation (unlocks villain quests, exploitation recipes)
 - Betray kingdoms → lose reputation with that kingdom, gain with enemy
 - Expose hypocrisy → gain reputation with moralists, lose with hypocrites

 ---

+### **Why This Crater Design Solves the Two-Way Path Problem**

+**Original Design Challenge**: "Greed only exists to be defeated.
+How does it exist as a playable faction if it's just an antagonist?"

+**The Crater Solution**:

+1. **Physical Anchor**: The entity is a tangible place to visit, not just an abstract threat
+2. **Factional Politics**: Greed isn't unified evil—it's competing factions with different agendas
+3. **Multiple Entry Points**: Heroes, villains, pragmatists, and rebels all have legitimate reasons to enter
+4. **Trade Dynamics**: Crater has unique resources, forbidden knowledge, and merchant networks
+5. **Emergent Conflict**: Players don't follow rails—they negotiate, betray, liberate, or dominate
+6. **True Bidirectionality**: Players can visit AND leave via different paths based on faction standing
+7. **World-Changing Impact**: Player actions in the crater affect other kingdoms' story progression

+**Key Design Principle**: The crater exists not to be destroyed on Day 1, but to be **engaged with** over the entire campaign.
+Sealing/destroying the entity becomes a **final choice**, not a prerequisite.

+---